-Fractional equations, variation, exponents and radicals, equations involving radicals, complex numbers, quadratic formula, distance, graphs of quadratic functions.
+Linear inequalities, exponents and radicals, equations involving radicals, complex numbers, quadratic formula, distance, graphs of quadratic functions, coordinate geometry, conic sections.

-To prepare students for Math 130 or 148.
+To prepare students for Math 148.

-The typical 103 student had Math Placement Level III or has completed Math 102 and intends to take Math 130, Math 148 or Physics 111.
+The typical 103 student had Math Placement Level III or has completed Math 102 and intends to take Math 148 or Physics 111.

-130 or 148 (A Math 103 student can schedule Math 150 only with the permission of the department.)
+148 (A Math 103 student can schedule Math 150 only with the permission of the department.)